Expertise & Research Interests

 Hon.
 HKIP

 A Registered Architect, Professor Lung studied architecture and Asian Studies in the University of Oregon USA and Christian Studies in the Chinese University of Hong Kong.
-He has practiced and taught architecture in the US and Hong Kong.
+He has practiced and taught architecture in the US and in Hong Kong.
 His life-long interest is in the subject of vernacular architecture, an area where he has published and lectured for over 40 years.

 Selected Publications:

-- LUNG, Ping Yee David (2017).
-“Xianggang de chengshi fazhan he jianju” (The Development of the City and Architecture in Hong Kong), in Hong Kong History: New Perspective, (2 vols.), ed.
+-Lung, Ping Yee David.
+(2017).
+“Xianggang de chengshi fazhan he jianju” (The Development of the City and Architecture in Hong Kong), in Xianggang Shi Xin Guan(Hong Kong History: New Perspective), (2 vols.), ed.
 Wang Gung-wu.
+[ISBN 978-962-04-3885-1].
 Hong Kong: Joint Publishing (H.K.)
 Co.
 Ltd. pp. 227-300.
-[ISBN 978-962-04-3885-1]

-- LUNG, Ping Yee David (2016) “Vernacular Architecture of Asia: Tradition, Modernity and Cultural Sustainability”, Published manuscript.
-Hong Kong: The University of Hong Kong, a massive open online course (MOOC), first launch on EdX platform in July.
+-Lung, Ping Yee David.
+(2016).
+Vernacular Architecture of Asia: Tradition, Modernity and Cultural Sustainability, a massive open online course (MOOC), first launch on EdX platform in April 2015; re-scripted and edited to 6 video episodes.
+Hong Kong: The University of Hong Kong.

-- LUNG, Ping Yee David (2015) “The Search for Vernacular Architecture of Asia”, Published manuscript.
-Hong Kong: The University of Hong Kong, a massive open online course (MOOC), first launch on EdX platform in April.
+-Lung, Ping Yee David.
+(2015).
+The Search for Vernacular Architecture of Asia, a massive open online course (MOOC) published in video format, 10 episodes; first launch on EdX platform in April.
+Hong Kong: The University of Hong Kong.

-- LUNG, Ping Yee David (2013) “Gailun: wenwu bayou zhi lilun jichu yu shijian – Chengzhong luzhou zhi qifa” (General Account: Theory and Practice in Heritage Conservation – Inspirations from Central Oasis), in Chengzhong Luzhou – Gongzhong canyu (Urban Oasis – Community Participation).
+-Lung, Ping Yee David.
+(2013).
+“Gailun: wenwu bayou zhi lilun jichu yu shijian – Chengzhong luzhou zhi qifa” (General Account: Theory and Practice in Heritage Conservation – Inspirations from Central Oasis), in Chengzhong Luzhou – Gongzhong Canyu (Urban Oasis – Community Participation).
 HK: Urban Renewal Authority, pp. 2-14.

-- LUNG, Ping Yee David (2012) “Built Heritage in Transition: A Critique on Hong Kong’s Conservation Movement and the Antiquities and Monuments Ordinance”, in Hong Kong Law Journal, Spring edition, vol. 42, pp. 121-141 Part I [ISSN 0378 0600].
+-LUNG, Ping Yee David (2012) “Built Heritage in Transition: A Critique on Hong Kong’s Conservation Movement and the Antiquities and Monuments Ordinance”, in Hong Kong Law Journal, Spring edition, vol. 42, pp. 121-141 Part I [ISSN 0378 0600].